ProfessionalWiki/Maps/README.md

 * Parser functions for [geocoding], [coordinate formatting] and geospatial operations
 * Translations in over 100 languages, image layers, static maps and [more]

 Missing a feature?
-[Professional.Wiki](https://professional.wiki/) does custom development at a discount if it is open sourced.
+Get [software development](https://professional.wiki/en/mediawiki-development) via [Professional.Wiki](https://professional.wiki/).
+Discounts for work that is open-sourced.

 ## Documentation